E-Police home | Easy400 | System i home

 • compare data

-if you specified some compare data, you must then specify the offset of such compare-data string in the message text
+If you specified some compare data, you may specify the starting position of such compare-data string in the message text.
+If you omit this piece of information, the starting position is not checked.

 • compare data length

-if you specified some compare data, you must then specify the length of the compare-data string (this is needed, because the compare data could include some trailing blanks)
+If you specified some compare data, you may specify the length of the compare-data string (this is may be needed, if the compare data includes some trailing blanks).
+If you omit this piece of information, trailing blanks in the compare-data string are ignored.

 the reply that should be given to an inquiry message (usually a single character)